gilperopiola/go-rest-example/README.md

 # Go REST Example

 **`Hey kiddo!`** Now that you're here, please take a few seconds to breathe.
 In & out.
 Slowly...
 Gently...
-Yeah, right there!
+Yeah, right there.

-Try to be mindful of your body and your surroundings... are you comfortable?
+Try to be mindful of your body and your surroundings...
+Are you comfortable?
 Are you tense? **Untense those muscles!**

 ...And now that your auto-pilot mode is turned off, let's dive in! 🐙